 We highly recommend that you clean your furry friend’s rear end if you notice him scooting on the floor.

 Many suggest using warm water and soap to wash your dog’s bottom, however, we recommend using a dog shampoo that not only cleanses and gets rid of fungal infections, heavy metals, and toxins, but also helps soften rough, dry, and flakey skin.

 Choosing the right dog shampoo that leaves your dog feeling and smelling fresh with healthy and moisturized skin and coat is important.
 It will help to alleviate that itchy bottom and your dog will no longer need to scoot his butt across the floor.

 For many busy dog owners, using a doggy wipe is a great alternative.
-Be sure to use a wipe that is geared for your dog’s skin and coat.
+Be sure to use a wipe that is geared for your dog’s skin, coat, and paws.
 A simple wipe down of your dog’s rear bottom can help to remove poop, dirt, and mud.

 The Nature’s Miracle Spring Waters Deodorizing Dog Bath Wipes contains advanced deep-cleansing and alcohol-free formula to quickly and safely remove tough odors, dander, and dirt.
 Great for every day use, this gentle bath wipes is great at cleaning coats after playing outside or a long walk.

 While wiping down your dog’s rear end or cleaning his bottom with a dog shampoo, be sure to check for any ticks, fleas, or other parasites that may have attached themselves to your dog’s bottom.

 Parasites like ticks will attach themselves to your dog’s butt, face, neck, ears, and paws and will stay there for days as they feed on your canine friends.
 When they fall off, your dog may start to develop red, itchy, and inflamed skin that looks like red splotches or red dots.